 5-Year Avg.
 Annual Div.
 Growth Rate

-Instead, let's focus on the dividend growth rate first, where Barnes & Noble and PetSmart lead the way.
-Their growth rates are so steep, though, that they will be hard to maintain for long -- especially for Barnes & Noble.
+Instead, let's focus on the dividend growth rate first, where PetSmart (NAS: PETM) and Finish Line (NAS: FINL) lead the way.
+Their growth rates are so steep, though, that they may be hard to maintain for long.

-You may also notice that some notable players, such as ZAGG (NAS: ZAGG) and EZCORP (NAS: EZPW) , aren't on the list.
-That's because smaller, fast-growing companies often prefer to plow any excess cash into further growth, rather than pay it out to shareholders.
-Once they develop large, reliable income streams, though, watch out.
+Some specialty retailers, such as EZCORP (NAS: EZPW) , Office Depot (NYS: ODP) , and Zagg (NAS: ZAGG) ,don't pay dividends at all.
+That's because smaller or fast-growing companies often prefer to plow any excess cash into further growth, rather than pay it out to shareholders.

 Of course, as with all stocks, you'll want to look into more than just a company's dividend situation before making a purchase decision.
-American Greetings, for example, has a negative revenue growth rate over the past few years.
 Still, these stocks' compelling dividends make them great places to start your search, particularly if you're excited by the prospects for this industry.